cmoffroad/osm-guidelines/README.md

   - [name](https://wiki.openstreetmap.org/wiki/Key:name) with the official name of the village in Thai
   - [name:en](https://wiki.openstreetmap.org/wiki/Key:name) with the romanized transliteration of the official Thai name

+> In Thailand, villages are either Muban `หมู่บ้าน` or Thesaban `เทศบาล`, so only 2 categories are needed.
+Most larger settlements should have been already added as [place=town](https://wiki.openstreetmap.org/wiki/Tag:place=town), so [place=village](https://wiki.openstreetmap.org/wiki/Tag:place=village) is then not needed.
-> Do not use [place=village](https://wiki.openstreetmap.org/wiki/Tag:place=village).
-Larger settlements should have been already added as [place=town](https://wiki.openstreetmap.org/wiki/Tag:place=town).
-Refer to these [Administrative levels](https://wiki.openstreetmap.org/wiki/WikiProject_Thailand#Administrative_levels) section for more information.
+> This will be reflected soon in the official Thailand wiki.
+For now, please refer to these [Administrative levels](https://wiki.openstreetmap.org/wiki/WikiProject_Thailand#Administrative_levels) section for more information.

 ## Minor Roads

 ### Always add a surface tag:

-When adding a new road, or modifying an existing one, please make sure a [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag is always present.
+When adding a new road, or modifying an existing one, please make sure to always include a [surface](https://wiki.openstreetmap.org/wiki/Key:surface) tag when known.
 This is to ensure routers don't redirect normal traffic through off-road conditions.

-> Many dirt roads have been wrongly tagged as `highway=track` without surface.
+> Many dirt roads have been wrongly tagged as `highway=track` without surface for third-party rendering purposes.
 When their classification change, the surface information is lost.

 - If the road qualifies for multiple surface classification, it may need to be split into separate segments.
 Follow [Splitting Road Segments](#splitting-road-segments) below to find out.
 - if you do not remember the exact surface or if the road surface may change frequently, use simply [surface=unpaved](https://wiki.openstreetmap.org/wiki/Tag:surface=unpaved) or [surface=paved](https://wiki.openstreetmap.org/wiki/Tag:surface=paved)
-- when adding roads based on satellite imagery, compare road color with the surrounding area.
-If you are not sure, leave it untagged for other mappers to review.
+- when adding roads based on satellite imagery, leave it untagged if the surface category is not clearly visible, so other mappers can survey it later.

 ### Choose the right minor road classification: